ACCESSIBILITY SERVICES & POLICIES

 Headsets and neck induction loops are available at the Customer Relations Desk to assist with sound amplification and clarity.
 A driver’s license or other form of photo ID must be presented.
 We encourage patrons to please bring their own headsets when possible.
 Headsets should function at FM frequency 2.3 MHz with a standard jack connector.

-Braille messaging is available throughout the building.
+There is a limited number of house braille programs for the select Audio Described Broadway performances.
 For assitance or more information, please contact the Accessibility Coordinator at email@example.com.
 To purchase tickets, please send requests to firstname.lastname@example.org; (860) 987-5900 (VOICE).

 Text portions of The Prompter are available in large print format as a supplement to our regular program for selected performances.
 These Prompters are available by visiting the Customer Relations Desk, or in advance by calling 860.987.6000.